flowersteam/LLM-Culture/README.md

 This repository provides a comprehensive framework for studying the cultural evolution of linguistic content through the utilization of Large Language Model agents.

+It allows organizing LLM agents into networks wherein each agent interacts with neighboring agents by exchanging stories.
+Each agent can be assigned specific personalities and transmission instructions, serving as prompts for generating new stories from their neighbors’ narratives.
+Once the network structure and agent characteristics are defined, you can simulate the cultural evolution of texts across generations of agents.
+After that, you can easiely analyze the evolution of texts produced and compare the results of different experiment configurations.

 ## Installation

 1- Get the repository